 I adore fall.
 All of it, and everything about it—the cooler temps, the changing light, the shifting of gears.
-I'm even okay with the return of rain (okay, maybe not the deluge we're experiencing at the moment, but in general it doesn't get me down).
+I'm even okay with the return of rain.
 I enjoy the feeling of abundance that the garden exudes at the pinnacle of its fullness.
 And of course, I love the fall foliage colors. ..

 Yes, summer is still in high gear in the Pacific Northwest, but it does feel as if we’re seeing the back side of the hot weather’s last hurrah.
 As the angle of light settles lower, a sense of the changing seasons is setting in; routines are on track for a big shift as schools ease back into session and thoughts of fall garden projects percolate into our consciousness. ..

 Aug 02, 2019

 I’ve been away from my garden for longer than usual of late.
 Physically out of the area for about two weeks and too busy to engage with it for about two weeks before that due to my schedule.
 These absences were partly planned, partly unexpected and for a duration longer than initially expected.
 Vacations and trips, planned or otherwise, are commonplace—so I’m not calling that out as unusual per se.
 But I did find myself musing on the state of my garden when I returned this last time. ..